-- For property passing to lineal descendants, mother, father, grandmother, grandfather, wife or widow of a child, husband or widower of a child, the rate is four and a half percent.
+- For property passing to lineal ascendants (mother, father, grandmother, grandfather) or lineal descendants (child, grandchild, wife or widow of a child, husband or widower of a child) the rate is four and a half percent.
 Lineal descendants include children and more remote descendants.
 Children includes stepchildren and adopted children.

-- For siblings, even if they have only one parent in common, or are adopted, the rate is twelve percent.
+- For property passing to siblings, even if they have only one parent in common, or they are adopted, the rate is twelve percent.

 - For property passing to all others, the rate is fifteen percent.